 Marketing graduates jobs are hard to find.
 First of all, there aren’t that many of them and more importantly even if you are lucky enough to land a marketing graduate job interview chances are you are competing against hundreds of other qualified candidates for the role.
 You need to stand out, you need to be better, you need them to remember you.
 The only way to do this is to be unbelievably well prepared.
 Have a look at our marketing interview preparation guide to step you though the process.

 In any marketing job interview they will be looking closely at your core competencies especially creativity and leadership.
 They will also be looking at your ability to communicate, disseminate and analyze information and work in a team environment.
-That’s a lot to cover in one interview, which is why employers will ask you a mix of both background job interview questions and behavioural job interview questions.
+That’s a lot to cover in one interview, which is why employers will ask you a mix of both background job interview questions and behavioral job interview questions.

 Employers also know that as a recent graduate you don’t have a lot of real life work experiences as yet.
 That’s ok, but it means you need to answer all the background questions very carefully to make sure they highlight all of your core competencies.